-- Exelon – that can slow the progression of symptoms of Alzheimer’s disease, developed by Prof. Marta Weinstock-Rosin.
+Exelon – slows the progression of symptoms of Alzheimer’s disease, developed by Prof. Marta Weinstock-Rosin.

-- Supra-Vir – an acyclovir cream for topical treatment of herpes simplex virus, developed by Prof. Elka Touitou.
+Supra-Vir – an acyclovir cream for topical treatment of the herpes simplex virus, developed by Prof. Elka Touitou.

-- MAZE – Water Purification System – a new type of home/office filter capable of purifying water from organic and inorganic toxin residues as well as bacteria and viruses, developed by Prof. Avi Domb.
+MAZE Water Purification System – a home sytem capable of filtering organic and inorganic toxin residues as well as bacteria and viruses from drinking water, developed by Prof. Avi Domb.